For the media

 A fire captain paramedic arrives at a patient's home to assist them as part of the Rural Health Discharge Program.

 Once the team of two arrives at a person’s home, they do a thorough, individualized check-up. and leave kits to help them manage their chronic illnesses.
-These free kits address conditions such as heart failure, stroke, diabetes, chronic obstructive pulmonary disease and (COPD), and contain various things, including pill boxes, scales, mirrors and education materials.
+These free kits address conditions such as heart failure, stroke, diabetes, chronic obstructive pulmonary disease (COPD), and contain various things, including pill boxes, scales, mirrors and education materials.

 The nurse sets up everything at the person’s house in clear view and does medication reconciliation, the process of identifying an accurate list of every medication the person is taking.
 They provide instructions in a simple, easy-to-understand manner, ensuring the person understands how to care for themselves.